-In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting".
-This ASU simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for forfeitures, income taxes, and statutory tax withholding requirements.
-The ASU was effective for fiscal years, and interim periods within those years, beginning after December 15, 2016.
-The Company elected to continue to estimate the total number of awards for which the requisite service period will not be rendered.
-The implementation of this update did not impact the Company's consolidated financial position, results of operations or cash flows or disclosure.
+In January 2016, the FASB issued ASU 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities".
+ASU 2016-01 addressed certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
+ASU 2016-01 was effective for annual reporting periods and interim reporting periods within those annual reporting periods, beginning after December 15, 2017.
+The implementation of this update did not impact on the Company's consolidated financial position, results of operations or cash flows or disclosure.